ajain189/MNIST-AI-Model/README.md

 - Implement additional data augmentation techniques for improved generalization.
 - Experiment with different optimizers and learning rate schedules.
 - Expand the project to other datasets or tasks using similar architectures.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.